latinos/UserCode-HZZ4L_Combination-CombinationPy/AnalysisInputs/README.txt

 root -q -b prepareData.C+

-This creates all files for 3 final states, 7 and 8 TeV and stores them in the final destination directory, i.e.
+This creates all files for 3 final states, 7 and 8 TeV, and for the tagged/untagged and stores them in the final destination directory, i.e.
 ../CreateDatacards/CMSdata/